micrometre/embeddings/README.md

-# Browser Embeddings & Vector Search

-This project demonstrates how to perform sentence embeddings and vector similarity search entirely in the browser using `@huggingface/transformers` (Transformers.js) and a custom vector index implementation.
+# Semantic Quiz

+An AI-powered quiz application that grades answers using semantic similarity, running 100% in your browser with Transformers.js.

 ## Features

-- **In-Browser Embeddings**: Uses Hugging Face Transformers.js to generate embeddings directly in the client, with no server-side inference required.
-- **Vector Search**: Implements a custom vector index with cosine similarity search to find semantically similar text.
-- **🎯 Interactive Quiz**: Take an interactive quiz with **semantic answer evaluation** - your answers are graded using AI embeddings, not just exact text matching!
+- **🎯 Semantic Answer Grading**: Your answers are graded using AI embeddings, not just exact text matching - paraphrased answers get credit!
-- **Smart Answer Grading**: Paraphrased or differently-worded answers still get credit based on semantic similarity.
-- **Beginner-Friendly Questions**: Simple, universally-known questions (geography, science, general knowledge) that anyone can test without specialized knowledge.
-- **Interactive UI**: Visualizes the model loading process, indexing status, and search results.
+- **🧠 In-Browser AI**: Uses Hugging Face Transformers.js to run the `all-MiniLM-L6-v2` model entirely in your browser via WebAssembly.
+- **🔒 Privacy-First**: No data is sent to any server - everything runs locally.
+- **⚡ Fast & Cached**: The model is cached after first load for instant startup.
+- **📊 Smart Scoring**: Tiered scoring system based on cosine similarity (Excellent/Good/Partial/Try Again).
+- **💡 Hints & Retry**: Get hints when stuck, retry incorrect answers to improve.

 ## Tech Stack

 - **Vite**: Fast frontend build tool and development server.
-- **@huggingface/transformers**: Library for running state-of-the-art machine learning models in the browser using WebAssembly (WASM).
+- **@huggingface/transformers**: Library for running ML models in the browser using WebAssembly (WASM).
 - **Vanilla JavaScript**: Built with standard ES modules and modern JavaScript features.
-- **IndexedDB**: Browser storage for caching embeddings and vector indices.
 - **CSS**: Custom styling with a dark theme.

 ## Getting Started